Sir Edward R. Henry

 At first, fingerprints were used only in the government departments in India instead of signatures.
 Then they were taken up by the police department also.
 Notably, this was the case in the Bengal Bureau.
 Mr. E. R. Henry was then a young subaltern in the branch.

 Years afterward, when Mr. Henry was appointed the chief of Scotland Yard, in London, he took his Indian method with him.
-When he saw the tremendous need of a systemized use of fingerprints he perfected his method of classification and filing alluded to above and gave his invention to the world.
+When he saw the tremendous need for a systemized use of fingerprints he perfected his method of classification and filing alluded to above and gave his invention to the world.

 SCOTLAND YARD THE FIRST